ostdotcom/website-docupony/platform/sdk/docs/ui-components-wallet-sdk.md

 sidebar_label: User Interface Components
 ---

-Beginning in version 2.3.0 of our Mobile Wallet SDKs, we have started to add user-interface components to the SDKs.
+Beginning version 2.3.0 (beta) of our Mobile Wallet SDKs, we started to add user-interface components to the SDKs.
 The intent is to add components for each workflow to make easier for app developers to integrate the Wallet SDKs into their apps.
-The UI components will be available in each SDK [Android](/platform/docs/sdk/mobile-wallet-sdks/android/), [iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS), and [React Native](/platform/docs/sdk/mobile-wallet-sdks/react-native).
+The UI components are available for each SDK [Android](/platform/docs/sdk/mobile-wallet-sdks/android/), [iOS](/platform/docs/sdk/mobile-wallet-sdks/iOS), and [React Native](/platform/docs/sdk/mobile-wallet-sdks/react-native).

 Theming will also be added so that developers can configure the components as needed.